Enroll and Pay for Training

 We believe everyone should be supported to achieve a quality of life that meets individual goals and realizes lifelong dreams.
 We believe everyone should choose and design their own lifestyle with the support of people of their choice.

 Rights Must Be Protected

 We believe everyone should be fully included, participatory members of their neighborhoods and communities.
-We believe everyone should be encouraged to actively participate is the events and life of their communities through civic organizations, religious groups, cultural events, educational opportunities and political action.
+We believe everyone should be encouraged to actively participate in their communities’ events and life through civic organizations, religious groups, cultural events, educational opportunities, and political action.

-We believe a positive attitude, positive thinking and a positive work environment is essential to the well-being of people OHI supports, its employees, volunteers and contractors, and the organization as a whole.
+We believe a positive attitude, positive thinking, and a positive work environment are essential to people’s well-being.
+OHI supports its employees, volunteers and contractors, and the organization as a whole.